CheetahChrome/AlphaOmega/index.md

 - [use this template](https://github.com/just-the-docs/just-the-docs-template/generate)

 [^1]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll#creating-your-site).

+{: .warning }
+Index to the left.
+Find what you need.